David Begun, Ph.D. (University of Pennsylvania, 1987)

 Labs: AP 406, AP 414

-Field: Paleoanthropology, functional anatomy, systematics, comparative primate anatomy, human origins, paleobiogeography; West Eurasia, Africa
+Research Keywords: Paleoanthropology, functional anatomy, systematics, comparative primate anatomy, human origins, paleobiogeography

-"I am also intrigued by the evolution of intelligence in apes and humans, and am working on the analysis of endocasts (brain case casts) of fossil apes and early humans.
-For me, flexibility in behavioral responses to ecological challenges, made possible by anatomical adaptations of the jaws, teeth and limbs, but also by cognitive developments made possible by the evolution of the brain, is the key to understanding the evolution of modern great apes and humans."
+Dr. Begun is also intrigued by the evolution of intelligence in apes and humans, and is working on the analysis of endocasts (brain case casts) of fossil apes and early humans.
+For him, flexibility in behavioral responses to ecological challenges, made possible by anatomical adaptations of the jaws, teeth and limbs, but also by cognitive developments made possible by the evolution of the brain, is the key to understanding the evolution of modern great apes and humans.